nitzan-shaked/p/README.md

 * disable goal name completion altogether; people may just not use it much (?)

 ## Completion TODO

-Currently only goal names and target names are completed.
-If folks find it useful a "goal options" completion (e.g. `--test-use-coverage`) can be added.

 `p` could try to be smart about which target names to offer when completing target names.
 E.g. `p` might only propose binary targets if what you typed